Glossary of Financial Terms

 Similar to Torrens Title, but usually over units.
 With Torrens title, the land is owned plus everything thereon.
 With Strata Title, only a particular unit is owned.

-Sub-prime lending
+Sub-prime Lending

 'Sub-prime lending', also called 'non-conforming' loans, refers to loans that cater for those who can't meet the standard income verification and credit history criteria mainstream lenders like banks and mortgage originators use for ordinary borrowers.
 Such borrowers include those who are self-employed, have a poor credit record or who have recently arrived in Australia.
 Non-conforming loans are usually at higher interest rates to reflect higher risk of these borrowers.